mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 ### LoRA Finetuning

-LoRA finetuning has lower memory requirement and allows finetuning on images higher-resolution such as 768x768.
+LoRA finetuning has lower memory requirement and allows finetuning on images with higher-resolution such as 768x768.

 Coming soon.